 As we are learning, God’s responses to our prayers come in various forms.
 When God answers our request(s), He will often answer them in one of three ways.
 When we pray, God will often respond with a “yes”, “no”, or “wait.”
 As we are discovering from this journey, the challenge with prayer is not the actual act itself.
 The challenge comes from processing God’s answer to our requests.
 Knowing what to do in response to God’s answer is indeed a challenge.

 In our pursuit of Jesus, we gradually learn to seek God for help in our day-to-day.
 As we learn to depend on God more and more we grow closer to Him.
-Through this seeking God to meet our needs, He will often respond to our requests asking us to “Wait.”
-While this answer might come in slightly different forms such as “Not now,” or “Not yet,” it might also come as simply as “Wait.”
+Through this seeking God to meet our needs, He will often respond to our requests by asking us to “Wait.”
+While this answer might come in slightly different forms, such as “Not now,” or “Not yet,” it might also come as simply as “Wait.”
 Regardless of the way God says it, the challenge can seem insurmountable.

-Through this process of learning how to process God’s response to our prayers, many of us will learn perspective that we could have never learned in any other way.
+Through this process of learning how to process God’s response to our prayers, many of us will learn perspectives that we could have never learned in any other way.
 We learn to ask God questions in a way we would have never known to ask.
 And lastly, many of us will learn that our perspective is what really needs the most work.
 And while none of these lessons come easy, learning each of them is critical to growing closer to God.

-Initially our first response to God might be much like when a toddler is told “No,” but time teaches us to follow up God’s “Wait” with questions.
+Initially, our first response to God might be much like when a toddler is told “No,” but time teaches us to follow up God’s “Wait” with questions.

-And just as I did in my last post, I will encourage you follow the same process.
+And just as I did in my last post, I will encourage you to follow the same process.
 As my faith in God grows, this process has not changed for me personally.